nathakits/Computation/Idea.md

 Possibilities of that is to create seamless storylines that can be controlled by users eyes movement.
 Immersive storytelling
 Focus and rendering

+*Interactive narrative driven VR and gaze tracking in game story and UI
+     - gaze and tasks activates narration and vice versa

 * **Motion Graphics w/ computational art (Processing)**